SchoolOfCode/w15_collaborative-react-project-langtastic-group-a/langtastic/README.md

 Langtastic is a web app designed to connect language learners to tutors.
 The platform allows users to book and manage appointments, and find a new tutor should they wish to learn a new language or switch tutors.

+## App Level

+The app uses react router to manage the navigation between different pages of the app.
+More information about react-router can be found here: https://reactrouter.com/web/guides/quick-start

 ## Home Page

 The homepage shows information about learning a new language, help with finding a tutor and some reviews of the site.